Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 | Pop ups | Low net clearance |

-Conditional rule: When you chase spin → depth control disappears.
+Simple rule: when you chase spin, depth control usually disappears.

 Mistake Two: Bending the Elbow and Chopping